kennguyen01/kennguyen01.github.io/_posts/programming/2021/2021-03-30-generate-links-to-all-directory-files-in-jekyll-collection.md

 ```

 The last thing I need to do is going back to the markdown file and include `links.html` to where I want to display the links.
 I pass the front matter tag to the `include` statement.

-Note that I added the `raw` tag so that liquid will ignore the statement.
-Remove the two `raw` statements when you use the code.

 ```
 {% raw %}